shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 - How to build a report using Power BI Desktop

-- How to experience Direct Lake mode resulting in data automatically refreshing
+- How to experience Direct Lake mode, resulting in data automatically refreshing

 # Power BI